Join us as we wander through ice caves and capture the Aurora Borealis in the land of fire and ice!

 We encourage investing in trip insurance to cover your costs in the event an unforseen circumstance were to occur that requires you to cancel.

 A non-refundable deposit of $500 USD is required to secure a space on this workshop.
-Final payment is due 120 days before the workshop starts.
-If you wish to cancel after final payment has been made, our refund policy is stated below:
+Balance is due 120 days before the workshop starts.
+If you wish to cancel after final payment has been made, our cancellation and refund policy is stated below: